 Quality assurance will be performed on data collected via these procedures according to the NEON Science Performance QA/QC Plan (AD[05]).

 3.1 Assumptions

-- 1. Since we are unable to account for losses from our stream to groundwater, a critical assumption of reaeration measurements is that groundwater losses are minimal. - 2.
-Assume tracers (both the inert gas and conservative tracer) are uniformly mixed in the channel cross section.
+1. Since we are unable to account for losses from our stream to groundwater, a critical assumption of reaeration measurements is that groundwater losses are minimal.